10 Bipolar Disorder Facts You Should Know About

 3.)
 Some People Struggle with Hypomania Rather Than Mania

-One of the reasons manic episodes can be so difficult to identify is the fact that they aren’t as apparent as depressive episodes.
-A person struggling with bipolar disorder may be experiencing hypomania – a lower severity of the mood elevation – rather than a complete manic episode. ²
+One of the reasons manic episodes can be difficult to identify is they aren’t as apparent as depressive episodes.
+This can result in hypomanic episodes, a lower severity of mania. ²

-While hypomania doesn’t present the same dangers as a full-blown manic episode, it can still be dangerous for our mental and physical health.
-Hypomanic episodes will still shift to depressive episodes and, in turn, cause those with bipolar disorder to end up in the same loop as their manic counterparts.
+While hypomania doesn’t present the same dangers as mania, it can still be dangerous for your mental and physical health.
+Hypomanic episodes still shift to depressive episodes and can result in the same loop as their manic counterparts.

-Not to mention, people may experience what’s known as a “mixed episode” – when manic and depressive symptoms occur at the same time.
-According to many professionals, these individuals are most at risk of their mental illness and participating in coping mechanisms that can be dangerous for their mental and physical health. ³
+Not to mention, people may experience what’s known as a “mixed episode,” when manic and depressive symptoms occur at the same time.
+According to professionals, these cases are the most at risk as coping mechanisms can be dangerous to mental and physical health. ³

 4.)
 There Are Different Types of Bipolar Disorder

-As already mentioned, bipolar disorder symptoms often present themselves in different levels of severity depending on the individual.
+Bipolar disorder symptoms will showcase different levels of severity depending on the person.
 But did you know there are four unique types of bipolar disorder?
+These include: ⁴

 • Bipolar I – When manic episodes last for 7 or more days followed by a depressive episode that lasts at least 14 days.
-Symptoms will present themselves in various severities, but these individuals are always at risk of experiencing “mixed episodes.”
+Symptoms will present themselves in various severities, but you’re always at risk of “mixed episodes.”

-• Bipolar II – This type of bipolar disorder is similar to bipolar I. The key difference is people with bipolar II will experience hypomania rather than full-blown manic episodes associated with bipolar I.
+• Bipolar II – This is similar to bipolar I. The key difference is people with bipolar II will experience hypomania rather than full-blown manic episodes.

-• Cyclothymia – A mild form of bipolar disorder where one experiences hypomania and less severe depression for about 2 years.
-More often than not, these individuals will have periods where they are symptom-free.
-The difficulty is beings are periods of high and low are mild, a doctor may misdiagnose or overlook the condition.
-This is a problem because people with cyclothymia are at risk of developing bipolar I or bipolar II. ⁵
+• Cyclothymia – A mild form of bipolar disorder where you’ll experience hypomania and less severe depression for about 2 years.
+More often than not, you’ll have symptom-free periods.
+Cyclothymia is often misdiagnosed and it poses the risk of developing bipolar I or bipolar II. ⁵

 • Unspecified Bipolar and Related Disorder (Other Specified) – When one experiences symptoms similar to bipolar disorder that don’t fit into the above types.